krikchaip/drift-v3-dongle/battery/readme.md

    - <img src="images/9.jpg" width="500">

 10. **Correctly Plug OLED back in**
-   - For standard 4-Pin OLEDS, the four left pins are used.
+   - For standard 4-Pin OLEDS, the four left pin sockets are used.
    - The 5th pin is for the Nice!View screen and requires different firmware.
    - Since there is a dongle you can remove the OLEDs altogether to increase battery life!
    - <img src="images/10.jpg" width="500">